amrsekilly/amrsekilly.github.io/content/posts/2020-06-20-whats-this-blog-gonna-be-about/index.md

 author: Amr Elsekilly
 date: 2020-06-20
 hero: ./images/Zamalek.JPG
-excerpt: I started that by creating my Youtube channelf, and getting envolved with the tech community in Egypt and the middle-east by providing mentorship, and contributing to the community on social media, events, etc.
+excerpt: I started that by creating my YouTube channel, and getting involved with the tech community in Egypt and the middle-east by providing mentorship, and contributing to the community on social media, events, etc.
 ---

 # Welcome everyone to my first post!